Free US shipping over $50 · Ships in 1–2 business days · 60-day free returns

 2. Pair it with praise: when the device interrupts a bark and your dog goes quiet, reward the quiet.
 The device interrupts; you teach.

-4. Give it two weeks: most dogs show a clear change in 10–14 days of consistent use.
+4. Give it two weeks: most dogs show a clear change within 10–14 days of consistent use.

-5. Don't use it for puppies under 6 months, or for anxiety barking (separation distress needs training, not interruption — ask your vet).
+5. Know when to skip it: not for puppies under 6 months, and not for anxiety barking — separation distress needs training, not interruption.
+Ask your vet.